|Looks Like:||Domestic Shorthair|

 Connie can also be quite vocal when she's not getting her way, is not done being petted ("Where'd you go?
 Where'd you go?"), or is in urgent need of a lying-on-her-back tummy rub.
 Food has also been known to excite one of her meow-fests.
 Connie loves to snuggle and cuddle.

-A single person home would be a swell idea, even one with another cat or two already in residence, but dogs are an unknown quantity at present.
+A quiet, patient home would be a swell idea, even one with another cat or two already in residence, but dogs are an unknown quantity at present.
 Perhaps best to stick to the single species for now.

 All APA! cats are fully vetted, spayed or neutered, and have updated vaccines and a microchip.
 Lifetime support is offered by our Cat Behavior Team.